blakesmods/web/apps/web/content/wiki/1.21/mysticalautomation/blocks/crafter.md

 ## Usage

-Crafters require energy to function.
+The Crafter requires energy to function.
 You can either provide energy via any Forge Energy compatible energy transfer or use the internal solid-fuel-based generator.

 ## Screen Overview